kylenessen/central-coast-biological-society/content/join.md

 ## Attend a Meeting

 Our meetings are **free and open to the public**.
 No membership required to attend!
-Just show up at the PG&E Community Center on meeting nights.
+Just show up at the PG&E Community Center in San Luis Obispo, California on meeting nights.
 We'd love to see you there.

 Check our [home page]({{ \"/\" | absLangURL }}) for the next scheduled event.